CongducPham/LowCostLoRaGw/README.md

 Latest news
 -----------
+- **NEW-Nov20** To support the new SX126X and SX128X LoRa chips, we updated and added Arduino ProMini PCBs to easily connect NiceRF SX1262 and NiceRF SX1280 modules.
+These modules have same size than the HopeRF RFM95W for SX1276.

 - **NEW-Oct20** The low-level radio communication library has moved to the SX12XX LoRa library from Stuart Robinson in order to build devices and gateways with **SX126X, SX127X and SX128X LoRa chip**.
 The default gateway program is compiled for an SX127X based module using the SX12XX library.
 This is a major move to provide support for the most recent LoRa chips including those for 2.4GHz LoRa.
 See [README](https://github.com/CongducPham/LowCostLoRaGw/blob/master/gw_full_latest/README-SX12XX.md).